 If you don’t have a shot to work with because it’s blurry, make your peace with it and move on.
 Sharpening an already blurry image makes for a very painful sight to the human eye, because you can immediately tell the photo is overworked.
 Big no-no in post production.

 Image credit: Alien Skin

 The editing program you use – learn it inside out.
-Some try too hard with their hunt for the next best thing but it compromises in quality, as you have to master a program to be able to produce consistently well edited shots.
+Some try too hard with their hunt for the next best thing but it compromises in quality, as you have to master a program to be able to produce consistently well-edited shots.
 Consistency is key at the end of the day.
 Mastering one tool instead of 20 will help you in this regard.

 As an afterthought, a photographer once told me that photography is a whole other language.
 The beauty of it is that it comes with limitations.
-Knowing how to work with these limitation is the toughest lesson you’ll learn.
+Knowing how to work with these limitations is the toughest lesson you’ll learn.
 On this note, pay attention to how you edit your shots and where you place accents and priorities when the most important thing in a photograph is what you get in camera.